3.199 miles / 5.148 km Grand Prix Circuit + No Arena + F1 Chicane2003 to date

 Further changes came in the winter of 1972/73, when construction work on new bridges at Hatzenbach and Breidscheid began, allowing the course to pass at full width beneath them for the first time.
 Similar modifications were made to the overpass which took the circuit over the Poststraße.
 Elsewhere, a new entrance to the Südschleife was created further towards the pits, primarily to accommodate a wider entry to the Südkehre, removing the previous bottleneck and allowing the installation of new guardrails and grass verges.

-Despite the modernizations, still the dangers remained, compounded by the difficulty of providing effective marshalling and medical care along the 14-mile length.
-Niki Lauda's fiery crash in 1976 proved a final straw for F1, thought the emerging needs of the TV audience and other commercial and logistical considerations also played their part.
+Despite the modernisations, still the dangers remained, compounded by the difficulty of providing effective marshalling and medical care along the 14-mile length.
+Niki Lauda's fiery crash in 1976 proved a final straw for F1, though the emerging needs of the TV audience and other commercial and logistical considerations also played their part.

 Once F1 departed it was merely a matter of time before others too arrived at the same conclusion.
 Formula Two continued on, though not without drama; Manfred Winkelhock comprehensively destroying his March BMW when a broken front wing resulted in a backwards somersault as he crested the jump at Flugplatz in 1980.
 Remarkably, he walked away unscathed.